Adobe-Marketing-Cloud/audiencemanager-api-lab/README.md

             aam.update_category_segment(self.category, self.category)
 ```

-### Exercise-07: Create a URL Destination for a DSP in AAM UI and then activate the Segments automatically from our sample app
+### Exercise-07: Create a URL Destination in AAM UI and then map the Segments automatically from our sample app for real-time activation
 * We want to let a company we partner with know whenever a visitor qualifies for a category segment.
 We will give them our category id for the visitor.
 We will first create a URL type destination in AAM UI to receive segment activations.
-The destination will represent a DSP partner.
 Each time a visitor qualifies for a segment, we'll send the visitor and segment information to this destination.

 * Visit the destination list page in AAM and copy the id of the created destination.
 Add this destination id in `config/aam_config.py`
 ```python